reulan/clairvoyance/README.md

 Drift detection and reporting for Terraform.

 Currently, the software does the following:
+- Configure Terraform Project with a tf binary + working dir
-- Initializes and inspection of a Terraform Project
+- Initialize and show the statefile information for the Terraform project
-- Reporting to a Discord text channel via webhook
+- Reporting to Discord text channel via webhook or standard output

 In the future I would like to support:
 - Planning multiple states across backends